SafeyahShemali/LLM-Thematic-Fit-24/README.md

 ## Implementation
 > Implementing this code needs configuring the software dependencies and hardware units.
 These settings will be explained below and followed by how to get the code.

-#### Software Setting
+#### Software Dependencies:

-Key Dependencies:
-Tested OS: Ubuntu 18.04, Windows, Debian 10
+Tested OS: Deep Learning on Linux, VM M112, Debian 11\
-Language: Python 3.10.14
+Language: Python 3.10\
-Python Libraries: json, tenacity, openai (model API endpoint)
+Python Libraries: json, tenacity, openai (model API endpoint)\
-CUDA: 12.1
+CUDA: 12.1\

-> The experiments have been designed via Python languages with some basic libraries like json (check Dependencies below).
-> Prompting the model was done through their API endpoint.
-The vLLM ref(??) has been used to acquire less GPUS while running the codellama2 model and accelerate its performance.
 #### Hardware Setting
-Platform: Google Cloud Platform (GCP)
+**Platform:** Google Cloud Platform (GCP)\
-Models: GPT4Turbo (via openai API), Codellama2-Instruct-13B (via huggingfaces) Hardware Configuration:
+**Models: **GPT4Turbo (via openai API), Codellama2-Instruct-13B (via huggingfaces)\
+**Hardware Configuration:**\
-> GPT Model: any small size of CPU unit is sufficient
+1. GPT Model: any small size of CPU unit is sufficient \
-> Llama Model: to host, run the models' server, and query the model, you need at least two of NVIDIA L4 GPUs.
+2. Llama Model: to host, run the models' server, and query the model, you need at least two of NVIDIA L4 GPUs.\

+The vLLM (https://github.com/vllm-project/vllm) has been used to acquire less GPUS while running the codellama2 model and accelerate its performance.
 #### Getting the code

 > The experiments has been design via Python languages with some basic libraries like pandas.